DARMA-tasking/vt/docs/md/trace-only.md

 \page trace-only Trace-only
 \brief Using vt in trace-only mode

-\section introduction What is trace-only mode
+\section what-is-vt-trace What is trace-only mode

 Trace-only mode is lightweight library which includes the subset of VT-runtime that allows to generate trace files for an application that uses MPI calls.
 The following examples will show how to generate vt-trace target and then how to use it.